joinpursuit/Pursuit-Core-Web/react/react_forms/README.md

 Since we've done everything in a controlled manner, we have all the values that we need in our component's state.
 All we have to do now is modify our `onSubmit` function to get these values from our state and do what we want with them.

-When the `submit` button is pressed, `handleFormSubmit` is called, and reads from the state to ensure that the form can be submitted.
-In a future lesson, we'll see how to react to the state changing to ensure that the user isn't able submit the form until all fields are valid.
+When the `submit` button is pressed, `handleFormSubmit` is called, and calls `allFieldsValid` to make sure that all of our data is provided and the form can be submitted.

 ```jsx
 allFieldsValid = () => {